sameh-abdullah/Power_BI-Nova-Bank_Risk-Analysis/README.md

 - **Main Table:** `Credit_Risk_Data`

 ## 📝 Key Features
-- Total patients, total bills, and average service time tracking
+- Data ingestion and modeling for credit application and borrower history
-- Year-over-year comparisons for patients and billing
+- Risk scoring with measures for default probability and creditworthiness
-- Percentage-to-average metrics and color-coded performance indicators
+- Cleaned and transformed source tables for reliable analysis
-- Age category, blood type, and medical condition analysis
+- Visual analytics for portfolio risk, approval rates, and loss exposure
-- Hospital, doctor, medication, and insurance provider filtering
+- Segment analysis by customer profile, income, and loan type
-- Date-based analytics with admission and discharge date support
+- Interactive report filters for time periods, risk bands, and geographies
-- Dynamic parameter selection for bill amount vs. average service time
+- KPI tracking for approval performance, bad debt, and recovery
-- Geographic support via hospital latitude and longitude fields
+- Support for scenario comparison and decision-making insights

 ---